 \subsection{Scanpath Prediction in Planar Images}

-Scanpath prediction has been first investigated in planar images as a generalization of non-ordered prediction of eye fixations in the form of a 2D saliency map.
-Ngo and Manjunath~\cite{ngo2017saccade} used a long short-term memory (LSTM) to process the features extracted from a DNN for saccade sequence prediction.
-Wloka~\etal~\cite{wloka2018active} extracted and combined saliency information in a biologically plausible paradigm for the next fixation prediction together with a history map of previous fixations.
-In contrast, Xia~\etal~\cite{xia2019predicting} constrained the input of the DNN to be localized to the current predicted fixation with no historical fixations as input.
-Sun~\etal~\cite{sun2021visual} explicitly modeled the inhibition of return\footnote{Inhibition of return is defined as the relative suppression of processing of (detection of, orienting toward, responding to) stimuli (object and events) that had recently been the focus of attention~\cite{klein1988inhibitory}.} (IOR) mechanism when predicting the fixation location and duration.
-The GMM was adopted for probabilistic modeling of the next fixation.
-A similar work was presented in~\cite{debelen2022scanpathnet}, where the IOR mechanism was inspired by the Guided Search 6 (GS6)~\cite{wolfe2021guided}, a theoretical model of visual search in cognitive neuroscience.
+Scanpath prediction was first investigated in planar images as a generalization of non-ordered prediction of eye fixations in the form of a 2D saliency map.
+Ngo and Manjunath~\cite{ngo2017saccade} used a long short-term memory to process features extracted from a DNN for saccade sequence prediction.
+Wloka~\etal~\cite{wloka2018active} extracted and combined saliency information in a biologically plausible way for next fixation prediction together with a historical map of previous fixations.
+In contrast, Xia~\etal~\cite{xia2019predicting} constrained the DNN input to be localized to the current predicted fixation solely.
+Sun~\etal~\cite{sun2021visual} explicitly modeled the inhibition of return\footnote{Inhibition of return is defined as the relative suppression of processing of (detection of, orienting toward, or responding to) stimuli (object and events) that had recently been the focus of attention~\cite{klein1988inhibitory}.} mechanism when predicting the fixation location and duration.
+GMM was adopted for probabilistic modeling of the next fixation.
+A similar work~\cite{debelen2022scanpathnet} investigated the same mechanism, inspired by the Guided Search 6~\cite{wolfe2021guided}, a theoretical model of visual search in cognitive neuroscience.